brighamandersen/approachable-backend/README.md

 ### By Thu, Apr 11

 - Finish authentication (hook in to google auth)
-  - Put other routes behind requireAuth
+  - Put other routes behind requireAuth (for updating a specific user or uploading a picture for them, your id has to match the one you provide.)
   - authTokens - do we need them if we have session ids

 ### Eventually